I3ck/rust-3d/README.md

 PointCloud3D //a point cloud holding 3d positions ProjectionToPlane //a projection onto a plane FilterBox2D //box filter for 2D space
+FilterBox3D //box filter for 3D space
 FilterCircle //circle filter for 2D space
-FilterPC2D //filter which can be used for point clouds in 2D space FilterPC3D //filter which can be used for point clouds in 3D space FilterAndPC2D //filter combinator to get the result of applying many 2D filters in a chain
+FilterSphere //sphere filter for 3D space FilterNegate2D //filter not negate any other 2D filter FilterNegate3D //filter not negate any other 3D filter FilterPC2D //filter which can be used for point clouds in 2D space FilterPC3D //filter which can be used for point clouds in 3D space FilterAndPC2D //filter combinator to get the result of applying many 2D filters in a chain